ztw17/displaying-has-many-through-rails-chi01-seng-ft-010620/README.md

   <% end %>
 ```

 This is the same as we've done before –– we're simply looking at data associated with posts and comments.
-Calling `comment.user` returns for use the `User` object associated with that comment.
+Calling `comment.user` returns for us the `User` object associated with that comment.
 We can then call any method that our user responds to, such as `username`.

 ## Adding Posts to Our Users